The Two-Color Ext Soergel Calculus: New Generator and Relations:

+\begin{theorem}[{Cockett–Koslowski—Seely \cite{CKS}}] Given a string diagram $D$ representing a cyclic 2-morphism between 1-morphisms with chosen biadjoints, any isotopy of $D$ fixing endpoints represents the same 2-morphism. \end{theorem} We should be careful in applying this theorem however.
+Let $\partial$ denote the diagram on the RHS below and note that

 and these do turn out to be equal in $\mathscr{D}(\hf, S_2)$.
-However this isn't a consequence of cyclicity!
-The discrepancy here arises from the fact that the LHS is a morphism $(s_2)\to (s_3, s_1)$ while the RHS is a morphism $(s_1)\to (s_2, s_3)$ where $s_1=s_2=s_3$ is just a coincidence.
-Redrawing the diagrams with the corresponding labels,

-we see that the LHS is not isotopic fixing endpoints to the RHS.
-In general if adding a cap on top and a cup on bottom ``doesn't change" the morphism, we will say that is is rotation invariant.
+However, this is not a consequence of cyclicity!
+The diagram on the RHS is technically not a string diagram, so \cref{cks} doesn't apply.
+A string diagram representing the RHS is drawn below and now it is clear that the LHS of \cref{isoeq} isn't an isotopy of the above string diagram.
+In general if adding a cap on top and a cup on bottom ``doesn't change" the morphism, we will say it is rotation invariant.
+For example, \cref{isoeq} are equal due to rotation invariance.
 Rotation invariance of a morphism greatly simplifies the graphical calculus for a morphism because it implies we don't need to do this bookkeeping above on how the morphism was constructed, we only need to care about the color(s) of the morphism (See the proof of \cref{welldeflem}).

 \begin{theorem} Let $\underline{w}=(s_1, \ldots, s_m)$ be such that $|m(t, \underline{w})|\ge 4$ and for a fixed $i$, consider expresssions $\underline{v}$ such that $\ell(m(s_i\underline{v}))\ge 4$.
 Then the following relation holds in $\ext^{2,-|\underline{w}|-|\underline{v}|-2}_{R^e}(B_t, \bs (s_1,\ldots s_{i-1}, \underline{v}, s_{i+1}, \ldots, s_m ) )$